dodonas/afeka/README.md

     * Investigation of the data
     * Handling missing values and dealing with outliers
     * Selection and normalization of the columns to be processed
-    * Multicollinearity - a phenomenon in which two or more predictor variables in a multiple regression model are highly correlated, so that the coefficient estimates may change erratically in response to small changes in the model or data.
-    * Dealing with Categorical Values
-    * Standardization
 - Processing:
     * Multiple Linear Regression
 - Postprocessing metrics: